 Credit may be transferred for courses completed at military schools if the credit is recommended in *A Guide to the Evaluation of Educational Experience in the Armed Services*.
 DD forms 295, 214, or other course completion certificates are required to obtain proper credit applicable to one’s degree program.

-A minimum of 32 hours of full-time resident study must be completed at CCU to earn an undergraduate degree.
+Students may transfer in up to 90 hours of credit from other approved institutions to be applied to an undergraduate degree at CCU.
 A student who is contemplating transferring credits to CCU should do so as early as possible because of the unique requirements of each program.